-The inflation definition is that money you have today loses value over time.
-It’s a hidden cost because it happens silently without an announcement and the amount of money in your bank account hasn’t changed.
+The definition of inflation is that money you have today loses value over time.
+It’s a hidden cost because it happens silently without an announcement, prices go up, and the amount of money in your bank account hasn’t changed.
 It’s effectively a hidden tax that silently whittles your dollars away.

 What Causes Inflation?

-Intuitively this makes sense.
-If you print twice as much money and distribute it into the economy without targeting any particular sector, twice as much money will be chasing the same goods, forcing prices to rise.
+If you print twice as much money and distribute it into the economy evenly across sectors, twice as much money will be chasing the same goods, forcing prices to rise to twice as much.

 Monetary Policy Drives Inflation

 Monetary policy spans a lot of tactics, but the most straightforward one is the amount of dollars in existence.

 The Money Supply